nmata010/nmata010.github.io/_posts/2025-10-24-training_a_yolo_model.md

 Enough semantics.
 At this stage I have a path forward on the **_how_**.
 Now lets get started.

 ## What is this thing?
 First things first, I cloned the repo and opened the notebook in Colab.
-With the notebook open I read-through each cell to get a better understanding of what the scripts are doing and how they relate to eachother:
+With the notebook open I readthrough each cell to get a better understanding of what the scripts are doing and how they relate to eachother:

 - Cells 1 & 2 install and import dependencies to the dev environment.
 - Cell 3 defines the functions to train the model.
 Generally: